deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

   path = C:/Git/WorkProjects/Work.gitconfig
 ```

+Now if I'm working in a Git repository under the "C:\Git\WorkProjects\\" directory then Work.gitconfig will get included, otherwise it won't.

 There's a few things to note here:

 1. You will want to add your includes to the bottom of your .gitconfig file.